bikefittr.com

 Issue Symptom Solution

-Saddle too far back Tight hamstrings on run Move saddle forward 5-10mm
+Saddle too far back Tight hamstrings on run, feel like you cannot open your stride Move saddle forward 5-10mm, recheck KOPS with BikeFittr

 When to Get a Professional Fit

-While self-adjustment can address many issues, consider a professional triathlon-specific fit if you:
+While self-adjustment and tools like BikeFittr can address many issues, consider a professional triathlon-specific fit if you:

-• Have "dead legs" on the run that don't improve with training
+• Have "dead legs" on the run that do not improve with brick training

-• Want to optimize for a specific race distance
+• Want to optimize for a specific A-race distance

-A qualified fitter can use motion capture and pressure mapping to identify issues that aren't obvious through self-assessment.
+A qualified fitter can use motion capture and pressure mapping to identify issues that are not obvious through self-assessment.
+Bring your race data and describe your transition problems — a good fitter will optimize for the whole race, not just the bike leg.

 Conclusion